Farmington Farmers Market reopens Saturday

 Cox stressed that the Farmington Farmers Market is family friendly and fun for all ages — young to old.

-“We want to also encourage people to check out our Facebook page, Farmington Farmers Market, and each individual farmer’s Facebook page — most of us have our own Facebook page.
+“We want to also encourage people to check out our Facebook page — Farmington - Missouri Farmers Market at https://www.facebook.com/farmingtonfarmersmarket — and each individual farmer’s Facebook page — most of us have our own Facebook page.
 That way they can stay connected with that because we post every week some of the items that are going to be there.
 So, that’s just a taste of what’s going to be there that week — and there’s usually so much more because we can’t name them all.”

 Kevin R. Jenkins is the managing editor of the Farmington Press and can be reached at 573-783-9667 or kjenkins@farmingtonpressonline.com